- May 29, 2021

 In an environment, men and women relate in different ways.
 The changes in the atmosphere have an impact on their lives.
 Managing natural resources and sustaining communities’ women play a critical role.
 They depend on natural resources for their livelihoods; as it may, their commitments towards the environment are underestimated and ignored.
 They sustainably use the natural resources determines not only the survival of their families but also their own.
 Women are likewise almost certain than men to live in neediness, and they are more helpless against the effects of environmental change and other ecological risks, particularly in agricultural nations.
 These distinctions are regularly amplified by different elements, like age, financial status, and topographical area.
-Thus, there is an imperative for understanding how issues such as division of labor, access to information, and ownership rights require a gendered understanding for policy prescriptions and development initiatives in the agriculture sector and those impacting the environment.
+Thus, there is an imperative for understanding how issues such as division of labour, access to information, and ownership rights require a gendered understanding for policy prescriptions and development initiatives in the agriculture sector and those impacting the environment.

 Women have consistently assumed a focal part in agriculture, undertaking a broad scope of exercises identifying with food creation, handling and showcasing.
 They additionally accept a critical role in land and water management in every non-industrial nation.
 They approach nearby information on the restorative utilization of plants; they engage in soil protection programs, and what’s more, it is women who perform the vast majority of the work on animals.
 As transcendently small farmers, women have generally been answerable for selecting, improving, and transforming plant assortments that have upheld and expanded horticultural biodiversity.